irenhajnal/Car-Sales-Analysis/README.md

 sample text
 Based on the analysis, I recommend the following actions:

-(sample text)
 Based on the analyis, we recommend the following actions:
 -

 ### Limitations